 The Rheingau: Past, Present, (and Future?)
 Greatness

 The Rheingau.
 A small, splendidly historic region of aristocratic estates and superb terroir awaiting an energizing charge.
-The steady ship in Germany’s often storm-tossed seas, navigating a course of admirable consistency and quality through the centuries.
+The steady ship in Germany’s often storm-tossed seas, navigating a course of admirable quality through the centuries.

 Its large estates set global benchmarks; its noble mien, iconic landscapes, and heralded vineyards have always set it apart.
 In recent times, however, the Rheingau’s identity has become somewhat obscured by the dominance of large, in some cases impersonal estates and global warming has diminished its long-held prominence as one of the few German wine regions capable of achieving consistent ripeness.
 If it is often described as “underachieving,” the word does hint at the present and potential greatness of its grand crus and historic sites.

 There are glimmers of what is achievable from both benchmark and avant-garde producers, illuminating a path forward for the wines — above all Riesling, but also Spӓtburgunder — to shine.
 As one keen observer of the scene has noted, the Rheingau is one of the few German wine regions from which “a new story has yet to emerge.”
 Notable actors and intriguing plot lines are in place.
 What will catalyze them into action on this grand stage?

 In the 19th century, critics claimed the Rheingau's only true rival was Burgundy’s Cote d’Or.
 A sunny, attractive climate drew the wealthy to build their Schlӧsser on commanding sites along imposing south-facing river banks, ribboned with vines.
 The region’s proximity to one of the largest metropolitan areas in Germany (including the wealthy cities of Frankfurt, Mainz, and Wiesbaden) has kept it on the radar of investors near and far and its wines flowing through the market.